svom/jddach-2021-slider/README.md

 Library used for Scroll-Animations:
 AOS - https://michalsnik.github.io/aos/

-If you have any questions regarding specific code-samples feel free to contact me everytime.
+If you have any questions regarding specific code-samples feel free to contact me everytime: mail@lukasjardin.de